ClimateImpactLab/dscim-facts-epa/README.md

 The run script will create the appropriate number of FACTS "experiments" (22 in the example case), run through them, and concatenate the outputs into the format expected by `dscim-facts-epa`.
 The output GMSL file is automatically placed in the directory specified in the `facts_runs.sh` file.

 If a docker was used, exit it once the run is complete using the `exit` command.
-Part of the `facts_runs.sh` script will automatically generate a config `.yml` file and print the filename to the terminal.
-You will need to specify the pulse size of the gas to do so, proceed to the next section ([Modifying the auto-generated config](#modifying-the-auto-generated-config)).
+The `facts_runs.sh` script will automatically generate a config `.yml` file and print the filename to the terminal.
+This is the config you will use when running the `dscim-facts-epa` SC-GHG command line tool.
+You will first need to specify the pulse conversion factor of the gas.
+To do so, proceed to the next section ([Modifying the auto-generated config](#modifying-the-auto-generated-config)).

 ### Modifying the auto-generated config

-For any non-default gases, you will need to specify the pulse size of the gas.
+For any non-default gases, you will need to specify the pulse conversion factor of the gas.
 This conversion factor converts the final SC-GHG from `$ / pulse size of FaIR gas species` to `$ / tonne of GHG`.
 To do this, modify the `gas_conversions` portion of the config.
 By default, this is:

 ```
 gas_conversions: